 2. Click on the Time frame tab and select the Aggregation type you prefer to use: Time, Tick, or Range.

-3. If your choice is Time aggregation, specify which kind of time aggregation you wish to set: standard intraday (each bar is completed in less than 12 hours), standard daily (each bar takes at least 1 day to be completed), or custom (you can specify both intraday and daily periods there).
+3. If your choice is Time aggregation, specify which kind of time aggregation you wish to set: standard intraday (each bar is completed in 24 hours or less), standard daily (each bar takes at least 1 day to be completed), or custom (you can specify both intraday and daily periods there).

 4. Specify the desirable time interval.
 For intraday aggregations, it cannot be more than 360 days, for tick aggregations - not more than 5 days.
 Abbreviations: WTD stands for "week to date", YTD is "year to date", and Max available means that the chart will load all the available price data for the symbol (note: there are symbols that can be charted all the way back to 1902).